Enrolment

 An application Fee of $450 applies to begin the enrolment process.
 (This Fee is waived for daughters and granddaughters of Alumni).

-Refer to the Enrolment at Brigidine process and How to Apply, click here.
+Click here for the Enrolment at Brigidine process and for How to Apply

 $2000